 I’ve found inserting a small screw or drawing pin between the sleepers of alternate track sections to temporarily fix it in place and prove alignment a lifesaver.

 It’s helped me get my curves right numerous times, allowing me to test easements (where a straight section transitions into a curve and the side force on the wheels gently increasing as they move into the curve) for example.
-There’s more on easements here
+There’s more on easements here if you’re interested.

 3. Allow For Movement

 Leaving a slight gap between the railheads allows the rails to expand with air temperature changes between seasons and preventing buckling.
 I’m writing this on the hottest day of the year so far, with temperatures in the loft where my railway is located hitting 100F and can testify to the importance of this!

 There’s no hard absolute about how often or how wide this gap should be although the consensus amongst long term modellers seems to be having a gap of approximately the width of a business card every few feet.
 (There’s a helpful discussion of this over on the Hornby forum here)